-All questions regarding this RFP must be submitted via e-mail only to Patrick.smith3@dc.gov.
+All questions regarding this RFP must be submitted via e-mail only to dion.townley@dc.gov.
 Respondents shall not direct questions to any other person within the District except as allowed elsewhere in this RFP.
-Responses to Respondent questions will be aggregated and posted on the DMPED website: http://dmped.dc.gov/ prior to the submission deadline.
+Responses to Respondent questions will be aggregated and posted on the DMPED website: http://dmped.dc.gov/.